An ISA for

 Can a Junior ISA be held alongside a Child Trust Fund (CTF)?

 If the child already has a Child Trust Fund (CTF), they can’t hold both products, but the CTF can be transferred into the Junior ISA, as can another Junior ISA held with another provider.
-To transfer a CTF or Junior ISA into our Junior ISA, simply download a Transfer Form and submit your application by post.
+To transfer a CTF or Junior ISA into our Junior ISA, select the Transfer option in our online application, which includes a Transfer request form.

 Where is my money invested?